 It's important to know that some traffic officials in the country carry ATM's so you may be asked to pay up straight away.

-GB stickers or UK registration plates with the GB Euro symbol and headlamp beam converters are both needed for travelling in Germany.
+UK stickers or UK registration plates with the UK identifier and symbol and headlamp beam converters are both needed for travelling in Germany.

 Additionally, a warning triangle is compulsory in the case of an accident or breakdown, although it is not a legal requirement to carry one in a vehicle.
 It is consequently recommended that when driving in Germany you have a warning triangle in the car.